 View this post on Instagram

 As tempting as it is teeming, Belize’s underwater wonders are bathed in near year-round sunshine with plenty to boast: UNESCO-attested, the Belize Barrier Reef Reserve System (BBRRS) cuddles its coast for 185 miles as the largest reef complex in the Atlantic-Caribbean region.
 Within, the seven protected areas constituting the BBRRS comprises 12% of the entire Reef Complex.
-For those that seek a slice of sunken magnetism—discovered on an oxygen tank—think heart-pumping drift sites, mind-blowing macro critter action, caves and cavern, a soon-to-be planned wreck dive, and you’ve barely scratched the surface of diving Belize’s reef system.
+For those that seek a slice of sunken magnetism—discovered on an oxygen tank—think heart-pumping drift sites, mind-blowing macro critter action, caves and caverns, a soon-to-be planned wreck dive, and you’ve barely scratched the surface of diving Belize’s reef system.
 Fit for British royalty, the Belize Barrier reef is a marvel to witness underwater.

 Pulling out from the river mouth of Dangriga, the culturally rich fishing town on Belize’s Southern coast, the captain pulls the engine.
 The metallic percussion of punta rock from a dockside bar and shouts of fishermen cleaning their catch give way to a cottony silence as the Yamaha four-stroke outboard engine hums head-on into the channel.
 Dangriga’s unpainted cement buildings and beachside palapas slowly melt into the coast, putting 14 miles between it and South Water Caye.
 Sitting directly atop the reef in the country’s largest marine reserve, the island floats into view, as if corals had risen directly from the deep.
 Trailed by salt spray, it’s a feast for the eyes meant to be savored on island time: slowly.

-William and Kate dived right into the festivities in Belize beside scuba diving, like training for jungle survival, conquering the climb of ancient Maya temples, sampling Mayan chocolate, and dancing to the beat of Garifuna drums.
+William and Kate dived right into the festivities in Belize besides scuba diving, like training for jungle survival, conquering the climb of ancient Maya temples, sampling Mayan chocolate, and dancing to the beat of Garifuna drums.
 The Duke and Duchess of Cambridge are making the trip on behalf of Her Majesty Queen Elizabeth as she celebrates her historic Platinum Jubilee—70 years on the throne.
 In addition to meeting “a wide variety of people from each country,” the two will also promote “a number of themes that are close to Their Royal Highnesses’ heart[s],” including mental health and early childhood development, per the royal family’s Instagram.

 Prince William and Kate left Belize on March 22, and are currently in Jamaica.